adaltas/node-http-status/README.md

 Once you require this module, you may call it with either an HTTP code or a message name.
 With an HTTP code, you will get the message name while with a message name you will get an HTTP code.

+The package is written in TypeScript and built for CommonJS and ESM.

 ### HTTP Status codes

 HTTP code names, messages, and classes are respectively accessible with the property `{code}_NAME`, `{code}_MESSAGE` and `{code}_CLASS`.
 This includes all statuses in the [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml), with the only addition being `418 I'm a teapot`.